datacarpentry/genomics-r-intro/episodes/01-introduction.md

 ## Overview and customization of the RStudio layout

 Now that we have covered the basics, lets address some ways to configure the layout of RStudio.
-First, here are the major windows or panes of the RStudio
+First, here are the major windows (or panes) of the RStudio
 environment:

 <img src="../assets/img/rstudio_session_4pane_layout.png" alt="rstudio default session" style="width: 1000px;"/>

 - **Source**: This pane is where you will write/view R scripts.
-Some outputs (such as if you view a dataset using `View()`) will appear as a tab here.
+Some outputs (such as if you view a dataset using `View()`) will appear as a tab here
-- **Console/Terminal**: This is actually where you see the execution of commands , and what R looks like if you were to run it at the command line without RStudio.
-You can work interactively (i.e. enter R commands here), but for the most part, we will run a script, or lines in a script and watch their execution and output here.
-The "Terminal" tab give you access to the BASH terminal.
+- **Console/Terminal**: This is actually where you see the execution of commands.
+This is the same display you would see if you were using R at the command line without RStudio.
+You can work interactively (i.e. enter R commands here), but for the most part we will run a script (or lines in a script) in the source pane and watch their execution and output here.
+The "Terminal" tab give you access to the BASH terminal (the Linux operating system, unrelated to R)
-- **Environment/History**: Here, RStudio will show you what datasets and variables you have created, and which are actively defined/in memory.
-You can also see some characteristics of variables/datasets such as their type and dimensions.
+- **Environment/History**: Here, RStudio will show you what datasets and objects (variables) you have created and which are defined in memory.
+  You can also see some properties of objects/datasets such as their type and dimensions.
 A "History" tab also contains a history of executed R commands.
-In the history tab you can see a list of previously executed commands.
+  In the history tab you can see a list of previously executed commands
 - **Files/plots/Packages/help**: This multipurpose pane will show you the contents of directories on your computer.
 You can also use the "Files" tab to navigate and set the working directory.
 The "Plots" tab will show the output of any plots generated.
 In "Packages" you will see what packages are actively loaded, or you can attach installed packages.
-"Help" will display help files for R functions/packages.
+"Help" will display help files for R functions/packages

->## Tip: Downloads from the cloud
+>## Tip: Uploads and downloads in the cloud
 > In the "Files" tab you can select a file and download it from your cloud
-> instance to your local computer.
-Uploads are also possible.
+> instance (click the "more" button) to your local computer.
+> Uploads are also possible.
 {: .callout}

 All of the panes in RStudio have configuration options.
 For example, you can